Nevada Criminal Record Sealing and Expungement are Possible with a Records Expungement Lawyer

 Once an expungement lawyer has gotten someone’s criminal record sealed they can conduct themselves as if it never happened under Nevada law.
 A person is eligible to go through the process of sealing their records themselves.
 This is highly advised against because the process requires multiple copies of forms, affidavits, and other reports that must be submitted to apply for sealing a criminal record.
 In order to ensure a smooth and stress-free process, it is wise to hire a records expungement lawyer or a Reno attorney experienced in sealing criminal records.

-An Expungement Lawyer Can Reinstate Someone’s Right To:
+An Expungement Lawyer In Nevada Can Reinstate Someone’s Right To:

 - Vote: A person convicted of a felony cannot vote in a local or federal election.